realworldocaml/book/en/concurrent-programming-with-async.md

 ((typ ocaml)(name async/search.ml)(part 5))
 ```

-And that's all we need to create a simple but usable definition
+And that's all we need for a simple but usable definition searcher.
-searcher.

 ```frag
 ((typ console)(name async/run_search.out))